 Suncorp continues to offer the Cyclone Resilience Benefit to North Queensland homeowners, with more than 43,244 customers currently receiving insurance premium reductions for making their homes more resilient.
-In 2019 we developed a Natural Hazard Resilience Strategy, which will extend our efforts to support and reward customers for reducing their risk to natural perils such as bushfires and floods, in high-risk communities across Australia and New Zealand.
+In 2019 we developed a Natural Hazard Resilience Strategy which will extend our efforts to support and reward customers for reducing their own risk from natural perils, such as bushfires and floods, in high-risk communities across Australia and New Zealand.

 1. From 2017-18 baseline.
-Prepared using science-based target methodologies.
-Industrial operations target based on a reduction per m2 of net lettable area 2.
+Prepared using science-based target methodologies Industrial operations target based on a reduction per $\rm m^2$ of net lettable area 2.
 Scope 1 and Scope 2 emissions 3.
 Australian operations